Fierce Nor'easter Goes Easy on Most Big East Coast Cities

 States of emergency were being lifted and authorities were planning to let people back out onto the streets in New York and other big Northeastern cities after a nor’easter drifted off its predicted course Tuesday.

-But other parts of the region got hammered by the storm, which snarled air travel across the country and may have contributed to at least one death, authorities said.
+But other parts of the region got hammered by the storm, which snarled air travel across the country and contributed to at least two deaths, authorities said.

 New York, Philadelphia, Washington, D.C., and other metropolitan cities clustered along the Eastern Seaboard basically shut down after forecasters predicted as much as a foot and a half of snow.
 But when the storm arrived, it mostly sideswiped those areas, tracking farther west and north.